jer-martin/routinely/README.txt

 Routinely is an app built in Golang and Typescript.
 It is being built for UF's Intro to Software Engineering class for Spring 2023.

-Routinely will be able to automatically prioritize and schedule events for the user.
+Routinely will be able to automatically prioritize and schedule events for the user, using an easy to use calendar interface.

 Built by Bryan Esquivias, Jeremy Martin, Anand Mathi, and Madhav Sagi.